-Anne Graybeal, Associate Head of School, earned her M.A. in English Literature from Georgetown University and her B.A. cum laude in English Literature and French Literature from Pomona College.
+Anne Graybeal, Associate Head of School, earned her Ed.D. in Educational Leadership at the University of Pennsylvania, her M.A. in English Literature from Georgetown University and her B.A. cum laude in English Literature and French Literature from Pomona College.
 In addition to serving as an Academic Dean at Johns Hopkins University's Center for Talented Youth, she has taught English at the Madeira School, the United States Senate Page School, and the Webb Schools, where she served as English Department Chair and received the Thompson and Vivian Webb Award for Excellence in Teaching.
 She joined Blake as Upper School Director in 2010 and taught both American Literature and AP English 11.
-She is currently pursuing an Ed.D. in Educational Leadership at the University of Pennsylvania.

 Joe Ruggiero, Upper School Director, earned his Ph.D. in Communication Sciences and Disorders/Language and Cognition from Northwestern University.
 He has a B.A. in English from Vassar College and also studied literature and linguistics at the University of Edinburgh in Scotland.
 He joined Blake as Upper School Director in 2015, after serving for 13 years as Head of Upper School and four years as a teacher at Francis W. Parker School in Chicago.
 Prior to that, he was the Academic Dean at The Kildonan School in New York, as well as a lecturer, diagnostician and clinician in the Department of Education and the Learning Disabilities Clinic at Northwestern University.